CORPORATE REPORTING AND SAFETY PERFORMANCE ANALYSIS

 DOE Corporate Lessons Learned (LL): The DOE Corporate Lessons Learned database is a web-based lessons learned (LL) system designed to facilitate the sharing of lessons learned and best practices in a consistent and timely manner across the complex to prevent recurrence of significant adverse operational events and trends and to improve performance.
 Contact: Ross Natoli

 Fire Protection: DOE O-231.1, Environment, Safety, And Health Reporting, requires the submission of an Annual Fire Protection Summary.
 Data collection and a commitment has been made to the Defense Nuclear Facilities Safety Board to collect information and make it available utilizing a standard systematic approach.
 This approach is accomplished via a web-based system which will allow reporting organizations to enter or edit information.
 Use of the web interface requires registration.
-Contact: Beverly Tucker
+Contact: Barton Drummond

 Occurrence Reporting and Processing System (ORPS): This system provides timely notification to the DOE complex of events that could adversely affect public or DOE worker health and safety, the environment, national security, DOE's safeguards and security interests, functioning of DOE facilities, or the Department's reputation.
 Contact: Ross Natoli